Proportional Giving

 What would you say to someone who can only make a very small pledge?

 I’d say “Thank you,” of course!
 It’s really not the amount of the pledge that matters in the end.
 It’s the love and prayerfulness and intention behind it.
 I want to challenge each member of our congregation to sit down and really think and pray about how much they can give away, and do that with an open heart and a sacrificial spirit.
-If a person enters into that challenge, and discovers they can only give away a very small amount this year, but they can do it with an open heart and a sacrificial spirit, then that’s wonderful!
+If a person enters into that challenge, and discovers they can only give away a very small amount this year, but they can do it with an open heart and a sacrificial spirit, then that’s wonderful.
 God isn’t impressed by big numbers for big numbers’ sake.
 God looks on the heart.

 What would be your dream goal for Incarnation’s annual pledge campaign?

-From a budget standpoint, I’d be remiss in not naming the reality that in order to be financially healthy, we simply must fund more of our operations out of our own giving.
 That said, our primary reason for giving isn’t to meet a certain budget goal—it’s to make a spiritual practice of generosity.
 I hope every single household at Incarnation will participate.